apptainer/singularity-userdocs/security.rst

 system is mounted using the ``nosuid`` option, and processes are started with the ``PR_NO_NEW_PRIVS`` flag set.
-This means that even if you run `sudo` inside your container, you won't be able to change to another user, or gain root priveleges by other means.
+This means that even if you run `sudo` inside your container, you won't be able to change to another user, or gain root privileges by other means.
 This approach provides a secure way for users to run containers and greatly simplifies things like reading and writing data to the host system with appropriate ownership.